 It can be construed as dubious when the biggest attraction a city touts is its proliferation of auto dealerships.
 As it were, National City likes to brag that its claim to fame is that it is the home to the "Mile of Cars," a stretch along the city's National City Avenue where over 20 dealerships call home.
 But National City is more than cars - it's an ethnically diverse city in San Diego's South Bay, home to a large Filipino community (probably because of the close proximity to the nearby 32nd Street Naval Base).

 And if you do make your way to National City, make sure you travel along the Plaza Blvd. corridor, where you will find a number of Filipino and Asian restaurants and markets.
-On the stretch of Plaza Blvd. off of the 805, you can shop for Asian groceries from Family Loompya or Manila Seafood, or grab a bite from Filipino eateries like Conching's Cafe, Tita's Kitchenette, Manila Sunset, or Karihan Filipino Food.
+On the stretch of Plaza Blvd. off of the 805, you can shop for Asian groceries from Manila Seafood, or grab a bite from Filipino eateries like Conching's Cafe, Tita's Kitchenette, Manila Sunset, or Karihan Filipino Food.
 If it's Filipino food you're craving, you can't beat the variety found along Plaza Blvd. in National City.

 Mira Mesa is one of San Diego's typically sprawling suburban neighborhoods bounded by the 805 and 15 freeways and the Miramar Air Base.
 It is also home to a large population of Filipino residents (hence the moniker Manila Mesa) - perhaps because of the proximity, like National City, to the military base (do we see a pattern here?). but the presence of Filipinos and other ethnic groups have added to the diverse dining and shopping available in Mira Mesa.

-Manila Fast Food or Seafood City will satisfy your Filipino food hankering.
+Manila Fast Food and Desserts or Seafood City will satisfy your Filipino food hankering.
 If you want something more with a kick, Spices Thai and Amarin Thai will serve you well.
 And if you want to try some Filipino style spaghetti and hot dogs (really), make a run to Filipino fast food chain Jollibee.